kdeldycke/click-extra/docs/config.md

   group ID (`def my_cli()`);
 - all the extra comments, sections and values that will be silently ignored.

-Now we can verify the TOML file is read automatticaly and change the defaults:
+Now we can verify the TOML file is read automatically and change the defaults:

 ```shell-session
 $ ./my_cli.py subcommand